valeoai/VideoActionModel/world_model/opendv/README.md

 ## Download the dataset

 First follow the instructions in the [OpenDV Dataset](https://github.com/OpenDriveLab/DriveAGI) repository to download the data.
-And the metadat as a csv file [Metadata](https://docs.google.com/spreadsheets/d/1bHWWP_VXeEe5UzIG-QgKFBdH7mNlSC4GFSJkEhFnt2I).
+And the metadata as a csv file [Metadata](https://docs.google.com/spreadsheets/d/1bHWWP_VXeEe5UzIG-QgKFBdH7mNlSC4GFSJkEhFnt2I).

 ## Prepare the dataset